How to Build a Product Quiz (in 2026)

 What is a Product Recommendation Quiz?

-You’ll encounter different terms like WooCommerce Product Quiz, Shopify Product Finder, or Product Advisor for eCommerce, but they all boil down to the same principles.
+You’ll encounter different terms like Product Quiz, Product Finder, or Guided selling tool, but they all boil down to the same principles.
 It’s all about guiding buyers towards the right product for them.

 These are all part of “guided selling” tactics that eCommerce businesses use to, well, “guide” buyers to a product that they can sell.